Scriptifer/Linactux/README.md

-# Linactux (beta)
+# Linactux
-**It is still recommended to use a USB to switch from Windows to Linux.
-This tool has been tested on bare metal and all Linux distributions may not work.
-We tested Linux Mint Cinnamon Edition and it is functional.**

-Switch from Windows to Linux without a USB.
+Switch from Windows to Linux *without* needing a USB.

+> ⚠️ **Note:**
+While Linactux has been successfully tested on bare metal with Linux Mint Cinnamon Edition, compatibility with all Linux distributions is *not* guaranteed.
+For best results, a USB installation is still recommended.

+---

-# Instructions - Windows
+## 🔧 Instructions – Windows

+1. **Download a Linux ISO**
-1. Download an ISO for your preferred Linux distribution.
+   Choose and download the ISO file of your preferred Linux distribution.

-2. Download Python for Windows if you haven't already.
-3. Download the repository, extract it and go inside and run `main.py` as admin.
+2. **Install Python (if not already installed)**
+   Get it from the official site: [python.org/downloads/windows](https://www.python.org/downloads/windows)

+3. **Download Linactux**
+   - Extract the ZIP.
+   - Open the extracted folder.
+   - Run `main.py` and press Yes on the UAC prompt.

+4. **Choose a Temporary Partition (Optional)**
-4. You can decide whether or not to create a partition to temporarily store files to go along with the Linux installation.
+   You’ll have the option to create a temporary partition to store files needed during the Linux install.

-5. Then you can enter the path to the ISO, e.g. `C:/Users/user/Downloads/myiso.iso`.
+5. **Enter the ISO Path**
+   Example: `C:/Users/yourname/Downloads/linuxmint.iso`

+6. **Transfer Files (if using a partition)**
-6. After that, the script will begin and wait for you to transfer files onto the partition if you specifically did so, it will really make sure you're done.
+   The script will wait for you to finish copying files into the partition, ensuring you’re ready before proceeding.

+7. **Finalize Installation**
-7. Finally, it will destroy the Windows bootloader and reboot in order to prevent booting into Windows and straight into Linux.
+   Once confirmed, Linactux will **remove the Windows bootloader** and reboot your system directly into the Linux installer.

+---